Snickdx/algo-reference/docs/dynamic.md

 |--------|-|-|-|-|-|-|-|-|-|-|-|-|-|
 | 1¢ only|0|1|2|3|4|5|6|7|8|9|10|11|12|

-Then we add another level, knowing the solution for only 1¢ coins, what if we had 1¢ and 5¢ coins?
+Then we add another level, every level introduces a new coin value to consider.
+Knowing the solution for only 1¢ coins, what if we had 1¢ and 5¢ coins?
 For each solution with only 1¢ coins let's see if there exist a better solution if we include a 5¢ coins where applicable.

 | Value  |0|1|2|3|4|5|6|7|8|9|10|11|12|